grant-appzen-12/docs/docs/autonomous-ap-transaction-data.md

 # Transaction Data APIs

-## Overview

 The Transaction Data APIs allow you to submit invoices for processing, check the status of invoice processing, retrieve extracted invoice data, and get audit results.

 ## Generate Upload URL API

-Before submitting invoice documents, you need to generate a secure upload URL.

 **Request URI**
 ```